akotulu/nikon900arduino-motorizer/README.md

 17. Your soul is eternal, memories erased with vaccines
 18. You ARE a slave to the monetary system which is privately owned medium
 19. Schools are prisons to force false lies upon you
-20. Every government is controlled by Rothschild dynasty (money) and Vatican Jesuit Pope (agenda)
+20. Every government is controlled by Rothchild dynasty (money) and Vatican Zionist Pope (agenda)
 21. Domes ecosystem has been damaged, majority of trees have been cut down
 22. There are hidden ancient places: Puma Punku, Kailasa Temple, Lake Titicaca, Rock Gate, Baalbek Lebanon
-23. There are people you never heard of: Edward LeedsKalnin, Viktor Schauberger, Richard E Bird, Eric Laithwaite, Bernhard Schmidt, Dmitri Maksutov, Giordano Bruno, Leonardo da Vinci,
+23. There are people you never heard of: Edward LeedsKalnin, Auguste Piccard, Viktor Schauberger, Richard E Bird, Eric Laithwaite, Bernhard Schmidt, Dmitri Maksutov, Giordano Bruno, Leonardo da Vinci, Gerardus Mercator
 23. There are movies you never heard of: Nude on the Moon (1961),The Wild Women of Wongo (1958),Kings of the Sun (1963),Atlantis: The Lost Continent (1961),Ulysses (1954),The Ten Commandments (1956),Solomon and Sheba (1959),Sins of Jezebel (1953),Slaves of Babylon (1953),King of Kings (1961),The Robe (1953), The Vikings (1958), Demetrius and the Gladiators (1954), Seven Samurai (1954),The Magnificent Seven (1960),Return of the Magnificent Seven (1966), Invitation to a Gunfighter (1964),Taras Bulba (1962), 1776 (1972),Robinson Crusoe (1954),The Magnetic Monster (1953)
 24. ALL mainstream media outlets are heavily censored and controller by powers in control
 25. Hemp cures every illness mind can think of